-The WSDO will instruct Winter Service Operatives to open the snow gates.
+The WSDO will instruct the Duty Supervisor to have the Winter Service Operatives open the snow gates.

-17.3 Liaison
+17.4 Liaison

 The Duty Controller, on behalf of BEAR Scotland will liaise and co-operate with Police Scotland during the closure and opening of snow gates.
 Refer to Section 4.2.4 of this document for further details on snow gate liaison.